NickDarden95/CS625_TempRepo/HW1-report.md

 ![Bill Length](bill_length.png)

 *Describe what the figure is showing.*

 This graph compares bill dimensions in a scatter plot of the penguins.

 *Insert the second penguin chart here*
 ![Weight vs Sex](weightvsex.png)

 *Describe what the figure is showing.*

 This graph compares mass of different species of penguins subdivided by gender.

 *What happened when you removed the outer parentheses from the code?
 Why?*

 The plots will no longer be displayed in an interactive environment because they will not be treated as multi-line statements.

 ## Observable and Vega-Lite

 *What happens when you replace `markCircle()` with `markSquare()`?*

+Changes the scatter plot icons from circles to squares

 *What happens when you replace `markCircle()` with `markPoint()`?*

+Changes the scatter plot icons from circles to rings

 *What change do you need to make to swap the x and y axes on the scatterplot?*

+simply swap the field designators .x() and .y() respectively.

 *Insert the bar chart image here*

 *Why do you think this chart is the result of this code change?*

+When commenting out ' vl.y().fieldN("Origin") ' you are no longer filtering the cars by their origin country, so it simply shows the largest result from the field.

 ## References